|

 agent, consults Dr Willkie Moon, an expert in

-extraterrestrial planets, when Bruce Dee, a geologist,
+extraterrestrial planets, when Bruce Dee,

-is found dead on Harfleur, a tiny planet on which
+a geologist, is found dead on Harfleur,

-he was the only living being.
-One of the recording
+being.
+One of the recording devices on the

-devices on the planet has detected traces of
+planet has detected traces of organic molecules.

 pun.